end2endzone/ShellAnything/INSTALL.md

 ### Using the build scripts: ###

-To install ShellAnything on the system in "one click", one can use the build script which builds ShellAnything with default settings.
+To build ShellAnything on the system in "one click", one can use the build script which builds ShellAnything with default settings.
 This is the recommended way to build ShellAnything if you just want to use the application.

 The following steps show how to install the application:

 1) Download the source code from an existing [tags](http://github.com/end2endzone/ShellAnything/tags) and extract the content to a local directory (for example `c:\projects\ShellAnything`).
 It is recommended to use a directory path without spaces.

-2) Execute the build script `build_with_defaults.bat` located in the `ci/local` directory.
+2) Execute the build script `build_all_release.bat` located in the `ci/windows` directory.

-The `build_with_defaults.bat` script emulates [AppVeyor](https://ci.appveyor.com/project/end2endzone/shellanything) environment and executes, one by one, AppVeyor's build scripts which are located in the `ci/appveyor` directory.
+The `build_all_release.bat` script emulates [AppVeyor](https://ci.appveyor.com/project/end2endzone/shellanything) environment and executes, one by one, AppVeyor's build scripts which are located in the `ci/appveyor` directory.

 The following steps will be executed :
  - All required library dependencies will be downloaded and build  in `third_parties` directory located at the root of the source code.
 Existing dependencies that are already available on the system are **ignored**.
 This is to make sure that each dependency is build with settings that are compatible with ShellAnything and installed in the directory expected by the build scripts.
  - ShellAnything application will be build inside the `build` directory located at the root of the source code.
  - Installation packages will be created in the `build` directory if the required package managers are available on the system (NSIS, Wix Toolset).
 The installation packages are named as follows :
-   - `ShellAnything-[version]-win64.exe`, if NSIS is installed on the system.
+   - `ShellAnything-[version]-win64.exe`, if *NSIS* is installed on the system.
-   - `ShellAnything-[version]-win64.msi`, if Wix Toolset is installed on the system.
+   - `ShellAnything-[version]-win64.msi`, if *Wix Toolset* is installed on the system.
    - `ShellAnything-[version]-win64.zip`, a portable version.
 - Application files will be installed in the `install` directory located at the root of the source code.

-To delete all generated binaries, delete the `build`, `install` and `third_parties` directories.
+To delete all generated artifacts, delete the `build`, `install` and `third_parties` directories.

+If you are a developer and you plan on debugging ShellAnything, there is another build script called `build_all_debug.bat` located in the `ci/windows` directory.
+This script builds ShellAnything in *Debug* mode.
+It should be used instead of `build_all_release.bat`.